 (7) The total value of the tickets sold shall not be more than £80,000 in one single lottery, and no more than £1 million for all the lotteries promoted by the society in one year.

-(8) Money deducted for expenses (not including prizes) shall be:
+(8) Money deducted for expenses (not including prizes) shall not be more than 20% of the proceeds.

 (9) Expenses met by any beneficiary of the lottery or by the society on whose behalf the lottery is promoted, are to be included in the calculation of the total expenses.
 A beneficiary of the lottery is someone to whom or for whose benefit the proceeds are paid.